escrin/escrin/website/docs/first-task.md

 ## Deploy

-Now that `AddingAtHome` accepts tasks, we can deploy it to the Remix in-browser testnet so that a motivated task runner can complete some tasks!
+Now that `AddingAtHome` accepts tasks, we can deploy it to the Remix in-browser testnet so that a motivated worker can complete some tasks!

 First the code needs to be compiled.
 You can do this using the green play button, the _Save_ keyboard shortcut, or the big blue button in the Solidity tab as pictured below.